Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Experiments

-\subsection{VWTs and Inference Efficiency}
+\paragraph{VWTs and Inference Efficiency.}

-First we analyze the effects of VWTs on token length.
-We seek to understand how the choice of pre-processing data and vocabulary size affects the degree of compression.
+We begin by analyzing the effects of VWTs on token length to understand how the choice of pre-processing data and vocabulary size affects the degree of compression.
 Table \ref{tab:length} shows the token length per sample (including [CLS]) on different datasets.
-Unlike $\gT_{intra}^{0.5}$, the sequence lengths induced by $\gT_{inter}^{\gV}$ are not equal.
-First, we compare $\gT_{inter}^{\gV}$ pre-processed on the in-domain dataset and ImageNet-1K \citep{deng2009imagenet}.
+First, we observe a significant reduction in token length by the VWTs relative to $Base$.
+This reduction is most apparent for datasets with larger image sizes such as COCO and NoCaps.
+On the former, the token length is reduced by up to 54\% with $\gT_{inter}^{100}$.
+Second, the token lengths induced by $\gT_{inter}^{\gV}$ are not equal unlike $\gT_{intra}^{0.5}$.
+We compare $\gT_{inter}^{\gV}$ pre-processed on the in-domain dataset and ImageNet-1K \citep{deng2009imagenet}.
 The in-domain dataset is represented by the training split if available.
 On text data, in-domain tokenizers \citep{gee2022fast, gee2023multi, dagan2024getting, yamaguchi2024empirical, minixhofer2024zero} have been shown to produce shorter sequences by specializing the vocabulary on the given distribution.
 Interestingly, we observe no such effect with image data as seen by the similar lengths between In-Domain and ImageNet-1K.
 Only on CelebA, do we see a slightly greater reduction with $\gT_{inter}^{1000}$ and $\gT_{inter}^{10000}$ pre-processed on ImageNet-1K.
-Second, unlike text tokenizers, decreasing compression is seen as vocabulary size increases.
+Third, unlike text tokenizers, decreasing compression is seen as vocabulary size increases.
 With text, larger vocabularies ensure that more tokens are kept as words rather than subwords.
 We posit that an increasing number of patches are matched to separate visual words, thus lowering the overall compression.
+Note that henceforth, we use ImageNet-1K as our pre-processing data for the \emph{inter}-image approach.